hhomaei/aml/README.md

 # Applied Machine Learning
 Welcome!

-This repository contains the code related to the Applied Machine Learning Course.
+This repo includes the slides, code, and homework for the Applied Machine Learning course taught by **Hossein Homaei** in **Tarbiat Modares** University's Department of Electrical and Computer Engineering.

-Lecturer: Hossein Homaei

-Affiliation: Assistant Professor at the Department of Electrical and Computer Engineering- Tarbiat Modares University